Workforce Architecture · Reinvention Strategy

 Keynote and Conference Speaking

 Signature topics: "The Workers Were Already There," "The Cost of Not Looking," and "Workforce Architecture for Critical Infrastructure."
-A practitioner who chaired sessions at the AMPP Annual Conference, joined fellow AMPP advocates on Capitol Hill in May 2026 to urge passage of the PIPES Act, the SHIPS Act, and the Water Resources Development Act, and who operated heavy equipment on high-consequence sites before any of it.
+A practitioner who served as a session chair at the AMPP Annual Conference, joined fellow AMPP advocates on Capitol Hill in May 2026 to urge passage of the PIPES Act, the SHIPS Act, and the Water Resources Development Act, and who operated heavy equipment on high-consequence sites before any of it.
 The field experience is not backstory.
 It is the credential.

 Speaking · Keynote By Inquiry